 Mr. Floyd may not be a martyr, but what happened to him served as a vivid symbol of the painful history of African Americans in this country, and the justified trust gap that exists with the police.
 When many Black men saw what happened, they didn’t just see Mr. Floyd, they saw themselves: “That could’ve been me.”
 It brought back to memory their own experiences of harassment at the hands of police, and their own experiences of overt or covert racism, and the need to remind their sons of the precautions they need to take (that White boys don’t) when confronted by police.

 You claim to be a patriot who loves our country.
-So, to understand how your Black brothers in the family called “American” are impacted by Big Floyd’s murder, I encourage to listen to the words of Air Force General Charles Brown.
+So, to understand how many of your Black brothers in the family called “American” are impacted by Big Floyd’s murder, I encourage to listen to the words of Air Force General Charles Brown.
 Would you be so bold as to look that great man in the eye and triumphantly rub Mr. Floyd’s rap sheet in his face?
 Just know that your meme does exactly that:

 And since you claim to be a Christian, I refer you to the testimony of one a dear man that I have know, Shai Linne.
 Again, your meme has the effect of looking this dear brother in the eye and triumphantly rubbing Mr. Floyd’s rap sheet in his face.